Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 1. Data Processing.

 Merge will not disclose Personal Data to any government, except as necessary to comply with applicable law or a valid and binding order of a law enforcement agency (such as a subpoena or court order).
-If Merge receives a binding order from a law enforcement agency for Personal Data, Merge will notify Counterparty of the request it has received so long as Merge is not legally prohibited from doing so.
+If Merge receives a binding order from a law enforcement agency for Personal Data, Merge will notify Customer of the request it has received so long as Merge is not legally prohibited from doing so.

 Merge will ensure that individuals with access to or involved in the Processing of Personal Data are subject to appropriate confidentiality obligations and/or are bound by related obligations under Data Protection Laws or other applicable laws.

-Where Merge acts as Counterparty’s Service Provider, Merge shall not: (i) sell or share Personal Data; (ii) collect, retain, use, or disclose Personal Data (a) for any purpose other than providing the Service specified in the Agreement and this Addendum or (b) outside of the direct business relationship between Merge and Counterparty; or (iii) combine this Personal Data with Personal Data that Merge obtains from other sources except as permitted by applicable Data Protection Laws.
+Where Merge acts as Customer’s Service Provider, Merge shall not: (i) sell or share Personal Data; (ii) collect, retain, use, or disclose Personal Data (a) for any purpose other than providing the Service specified in the Agreement and this Addendum or (b) outside of the direct business relationship between Merge and Customer; or (iii) combine this Personal Data with Personal Data that Merge obtains from other sources except as permitted by applicable Data Protection Laws.
 Merge certifies that it understands the prohibitions outlined in this Section and will comply with them.

 The duration of the Processing, the nature and specific purposes of the Processing, the types of Personal Data Processed, and categories of Data Subjects under this Addendum are further specified in the Annexes to this Addendum and, on a more general level, in the Agreement.